msavoury-carecloud/deepstream.io-website/src/tutorials/core/permissions-dynamic/readme.md

 Please note: You can find the [code for this example on Github](https://github.com/deepstreamIO/ds-tutorial-dynamic-permissions)

 ## Login
 To keep things simple we'll be using [file-authentication](/tutorials/core/auth-file/) and cleartext passwords.
-To enable file based authentication, configure it in the `auth` section of your server's `config.yml`.
+To enable file-based authentication, configure it in the `auth` section of your server's `config.yml`.

 ```yaml
 auth: